 If you want to know how to make blackberry jam, this is the perfect easy seedless blackberry jam recipe to use.
 It only uses a few simple ingredients, and you don't even have to buy pectin!
 This isn't exactly a no pectin blackberry jam recipe, but it uses the natural pectin in apple peels rather than a commercial product.

 I make seedless blackberry jam because my daughters don't like seeds in the jam.
-You can certainly skip the step to remove the seeds if you love your jam more chunky and with all that natural texture.
+They love the flavor of blackberries, but not the texture.
+You can certainly skip the step to remove the seeds if you love your jam more chunky.

-The blackberry bushes near me are groaning with the weight of these beautiful berries, and I can't resist picking a ton when they're in season.
-And one of my favorite things to make is seedless blackberry jam, so I can enjoy that fabulous late-summer blackberry flavor all year long.
+The blackberry bushes near me are groaning with the weight of these beautiful, ripe berries, and I can't resist goikng blackberry picking and getting a ton when they're in season.
+The berries from grocery stores are delicious, but nothing beats free, foraged, wild blackberries!
+One of my favorite things to make is seedless blackberry jam, so I can enjoy that fabulous late-summer blackberry flavor all year long.
+This is a classic, homemade blackberry jam recipe, one that my family has been making for generations.

 - Fresh blackberries